Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Equipment we used on the Cape Chignecto Coastal Trail

-On this trip, we both tried out new backpacks.
+On our first trip, we both tried out new backpacks.
 I used the Osprey Aura 65, Jean Robert the Osprey Aether 70.

-These packs are a lot larger than what we’ve used previously for hikes of this length.
+These packs were larger than what we used previously for hikes of this length.
 While this amount of space was certainly not needed, the support was much appreciated.

 Gemma crossing a creek cape chignecto trail with hiking pole and backpack